keebio/keebio-docs/docs/faq/technical.md

 ### Which in-switch LEDs are compatible?
 Compatible sizes: 1.8mm, 2x3x4mm, or 3mm, note that sometimes the 3mm LEDs can interfere with the keycaps.
 Voltage should be around 2.7V to 3.3V.

+Here's a link to some LEDs that will work: [Chanzon 100pcs 2x3x4 LEDs](https://amzn.to/3y9Jgf1)

 ### Which RGB LED strips are compatible?
 - WS2811 and variants (WS2812, WS2812B, WS2812C, etc.)
 - SK6812